LM-SAL/aiapy/docs/index.rst

 ``aiapy`` is a Python library for analyzing data from the Atmospheric Imaging Assembly (AIA) instrument onboard the Solar Dynamics Observatory (SDO) spacecraft.

-It allows for converting AIA images from level 1 to level 1.5, point spread function deconvolution, and computing the wavelength and temperature response functions for the EUV channels.
+It allows for converting AIA images from level 1 to level 1.5, point spread function deconvolution, and computing the wavelength response functions for the EUV channels.

 .. grid:: 1 2 2 2
     :gutter: 2